ntamas/cl1/doc/cytoscape/index.rst

     plugin (available from Plugins -> Manage plugins) to remember the original selection.

-    This menu item remains disabled until you start the Cluster ONE plugin using the corresponding menu item.
+    This menu item remains disabled until you start the ClusterONE plugin using the corresponding menu item.

 **Color nodes by affinity**